 “The bathroom is one of the few refuges in the home where you can lock the door and have time for yourself!
-Run a warm bath and add a couple of handfuls of relaxing bath salts.
+Run a warm bath and add your favourite natural bath soak.
 There’s nothing like it to soak away the stress of the day.”

 Part of the historic country house hotel Careys Manor, in Brockenhurst, the award-winning spa combines authentic Thai therapies and delicious Thai cuisine with state-of-the-art hydrotherapy facilities to boost the mind, body and spirit.
-SenSpa also has a Rhassoul mud room, the UK’s only AlphaSphere Deluxe, experience showers, a crystal steam room and a herbal sauna.
+SenSpa also has a Rhassoul mud room, experience showers, a crystal steam room and a herbal sauna.